“Prague is pretty”. I’ve heard more than one person say that. When you visit Prague, you’ll know what they mean.

 Beer flights are a popular way of enjoying beer in Prague.
 Four to eight types of beer are served in small 3-5 oz glasses.
 You choose whatever beers you want and they’ll serve them to you on a wooden board called a beer flight paddle.

 Bars that offer beer flights have dozens to choose from.
 U Kunstatu in the Old Town offers over a hundred beers on tap, neatly organized in categories like light lager, stout, porter, and sour beer.

 U Kunstatu is a great place to unwind and enjoy the magic of Czech beer after a day of sightseeing.
-If you’d like to go on a beer tour, then there are several you can choose from on Get Your Guide and Klook.
+If you’re a serious beer lover and would like to go on a tour, then there are several beer tours you can choose from on Get Your Guide and Klook.